scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/tutorial-windows-vm-ua-arm.md

 ## <a name="next-steps"></a>Volgende stappen

-In deze zelfstudie hebt u geleerd hoe u een gebruiker toegewezen identiteit maken en koppelen met een virtuele Machine in Azure voor toegang tot de Azure Resource Manager-API.
+In this tutorial, you learned how to create a user-assigned identity and attach it to an Azure Virtual Machine to access the Azure Resource Manager API.
 Zie voor meer informatie over Azure Resource Manager:

 > [!div class="nextstepaction"]
 >[Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview)